Undergraduate Course: Regenerative Medicine (BIME10017)

 ||Feedback will be available throughout the course in many forms:

 Feedback from course organiser and peers on your presentations

 Mid-course feedback session, as well as several sessions later in the course to go over exam questions and techniques as well as specific student questions about topics has been timetabled for students

 Feedback from the exam

 |Main Exam Diet S1 (December)||Regenerative Medicine||2:00|

-¿ The development of the haematopoietic system from multipotent progenitors and the clinical use of stem cells in haematopoietic stem cell transplants
+- The mechanisms of liver homeostasis and the derivation of hepatocytes from stem cells.
+The development of neurons from progenitors and the application of stem cells to degenerative neural diseases.
+The development of the haematopoietic system from multipotent progenitors and the clinical use of stem cells in haematopoietic stem cell transplants.

 |Graduate Attributes and Skills